 My personal experience of formal childcare has been very positive.
 Initially my baby was going to attend a nursery.
 We asked about cloth at a few nurseries when looking round and all were completely happy (one even asked if we used poppers or velcro as she preferred poppers!).
 The nurseries also accepted that using cloth means my baby needs to be changed more often, every 2 hours for us.
 At our chosen nursery I offered to show how to fit a nappy on the first settle session, this was dismissed as they were very confident.
 All nappies he came home in were fitted correctly and although he was only there a short time we never had any issues.

 For various reasons (mostly COVID-related) we decided to move to a childminder.
 Again she was very accepting of using cloth nappies and asked that I provide a wet bag for the dirty ones.
 I think she has far limited experience but was certainly happy to accommodate the request.
+We did have more fit issues due to lack of experience.
+The staff (understandably) tried to fit them like a disposable – high and tight.
+I assist them I started marking my preferred popper settings (both rise and waist) with a marker pen.

 I use this term to mean childcare that you don’t pay for (or at least isn’t OFSTED registered as I do have friends that pay grandparents for childcare), this covers friends and family.